atamberg/cs341-firegl/final/final.md

 #### Implementation

-We needed a particle system and shader in order to make our fires a reality.
+In order to make our fires a reality, we implemented a particle system.
 We followed [this tutorial](https://www.opengl-tutorial.org/intermediate-tutorials/billboards-particles/), adapting it to the provided framework.
 Later, when implementing GPU instancing, we found this [Regl GPU Instancing Example](https://github.com/regl-project/regl/blob/b907a63bbb0d5307494657d4028ceca3b4615118/example/instance-mesh.js) very helpful.

 ##### Billboards